 Once you have your plan ready, you would need to understand the testing environment.
 This means you should be aware of all the platforms and devices where you expect the app would be installed or hosted.
 Having the configurations for a device-related testing environment is very important.
-You might even have to jailbreak into operating systems like the iOS.
+You might even have to jailbreak into operating systems like iOS.

 3. Take Charge Of The Testing Tools

 Mobile app penetration testing isn’t that difficult if you have access to the right tools.
-Among the available tools, you’ll find some that are free to download while there are many others which need to be purchased from the vendors.
+Among the available tools, you’ll find some that are free to download while there are many others that need to be purchased from the vendors.
 If you have enough practice with penetration testing, it will be easy to pick the tools suitable for each environment.
-Otherwise, you’ll have to work your way through and research for the right tools.
+Otherwise, you’ll have to work your way through and research the right tools.

 4. Don’t Waste Time

-Penetration testing usually involves checking the security across various platforms and devices.
+Penetration testing usually involves checking security across various platforms and devices.
 Of course, this is quite a time-consuming process.
 You’d also agree that mobile app development is a competitive process.
 Timing of launch can be your key to success if you manage to be the first mover in the market.

 You need to be very efficient with your tasks to ensure that time is well managed.
 Keep your tests well structured and move on to the next test as soon as you’re satisfied with the first one.

 5. Server Attacksg

 Your mobile app will be hosted on a server from where it will be available for download.
 Besides testing the devices and operating systems, you should also check for the server’s security.
 The server should be secure and restrict unauthorized access, file uploads, or resource sharing.